 Market and Competition

-In Slovenia, starting a business is relatively easy without overly complex administrative burdens.
-A foreigner who comes from one of the EU countries can register in Slovenia as an independent entrepreneur, known as an “s.p.” (s.p. stands for samostojni podjetnik in Slovenian), or open a limited liability company, known as a “d.o.o.” (d.o.o. stands for družba z omejeno odgovornostjo in Slovenian).
-The conditions that must be met in order to open a company are the same as those for Slovenian citizens.
-However, a foreigner from a third country who wants to establish an s.p. must have resided in Slovenia for 12 months as a requirement.
-Due to this one-year residence requirement, many foreigners from third countries decide to register a d.o.o., as this condition is not necessary.
-The cross-border mobility of capital and labor is ensured through the fundamental freedoms of the EU single market.
+In Slovenia, starting a business is relatively easy and involves minimal administrative burdens.
+A foreigner from an EU country can register as an independent entrepreneur (s.p.) or open a limited liability company (d.o.o.) in Slovenia under the same conditions as Slovenian citizens.
+A third-country national must have resided in Slovenia for at least 12 months to establish an s.p.; therefore, many third-country nationals choose to register a d.o.o., which requires €7,500 in capital.
+Cross-border mobility of capital and labor is ensured by the fundamental freedoms of the EU single market.

 Market organization